mplewis/bfcc/README.md

 ## Known Tech Debt

+* **Users can't actually create choices for their polls yet...** use the `rake db:seed` command to add some simulated poll data.
 * `_poll_result.html.slim` is a horrific amalgamation of Ruby, JS, and external JS.
 This should be refactored.
 * Access control is primitive: Users should be only able to access their own polls, but users can definitely delete other users and answers.
 * I don't know how flashed messages are getting into the view.